Whitepaper written by Daniel Lambert

 - Know Measurement Techniques Inside Out.
 Good enterprise and business architects know that building a business Architecture model without measuring any of its key elements is a pure waste of time.
 Enterprise and business architects also understand the need for strategic and tactical measurements, and how to have effective measurements (KPIs) in place with proper diagrams.

 - Meeting the Organization’s Objectives.
-Talented Business and Enterprise Architects know how to meet both tactical and strategic objectives of the organization.
-Business and enterprise architects can both advise on short term questions or provide a long-term business-oriented roadmap for IT and its business systems.
+Talented Business and Enterprise Architects know how to meet both the tactical and strategic objectives of the organization.
+Business and enterprise architects can both advise on short-term questions or provide a long-term business-oriented roadmap for IT and its business systems.

 To build your team, you should have a combination of the following: 1- experienced business architects hired from the outside of the enterprise, 2- business stakeholders converted into business architects, 3- experienced enterprise architects with an IT background.
 At least one of each would be ideal, as shown in Figure 1 above.

 An experienced business architect should accelerate the time to deliver results and value and be able to assist in establishing the foundation of your business architecture practice.
 You should make sure that the person is aware of common standards (BIZBOK, TOGAF, common strategy methods, etc.).
 You should also be aware that it will require this newcomer time to learn about the company and establish credibility.